nuclio/nuclio/docs/setup/aks/setup-aks-appinsights-grafana.md

 ## Configure Nuclio Logger to send logs to Application Insights

-The logger sink in configured in a similar way to the metrics sink.
+The logger sink is configured in a similar way to the metrics sink.
 Edit your `platform.yaml` file from the previous step,and append to it the following code:
 ```yaml
 logger: